-As stated in Figure 59 above, an intense burn started on May 6, 2023 in northwestern Canada allowing an expansive plume of smoke to travel across the country affecting ambient air quality levels in its path for several weeks.
+As stated in Figure 63 above, an intense burn started on May 6, 2023, in northwestern Canada allowing an expansive plume of smoke to travel across the country affecting ambient air quality levels in its path for several weeks.
 Beginning on May 29th, an area of low pressure located in the southeastern US provided partly sunny skies/patchy cloudiness/ and unsettled weather to the southern NJ nonattainment area.
-To the northeast, a strong area of high pressure (see Figure 60) was located near Nova Scotia and was advancing southward allowing a cold front draped across New Jersey to sink southward as the day progressed.
-Behind the cold front, clear skies, light winds, and temperatures reaching the mid-70s were noted, while breezy winds along the Nova Scotian coastline may have aided in transporting diffuse smoke during the early stages of the Nova Scotia fires toward the US East Coast.
+To the northeast, a strong area of high pressure (see Figure 64) was located near Nova Scotia and was advancing southward allowing a cold front draped across New Jersey to sink southward as the day progressed.
+Behind the cold front, clear skies, light winds, and temperatures reaching the mid-70s were noted, while breezy winds along the Nova Scotia fires toward the US East Coast.
 At this time, air was likely funneled or dispersed into New England and the Mid-Atlantic via northeast winds moving in a clockwise rotation around this area of high pressure.

-Figure 60: Surface Analysis for May 29, 2023, 18UTC
+Figure 64: Surface Analysis for May 29, 2023, 18UTC

-The previously mentioned area of high pressure located near Nova Scotia continued to advance southward on Tuesday, May 30th (Figure 61) bringing with it sunny skies, light winds, and seasonal temperatures in the mid-70 to the remaining parts of the area.
-Meanwhile, a plume of dense smoke noted on satellite imagery (Figure 62) from fires burning in portions of northwestern Canada started to migrate southeastward from Saskatchewan and into northern portions of the Dakotas on the heels of an occluded front (purple line with halfmoons).
+The previously mentioned area of high pressure located near Nova Scotia continued to advance southward on Tuesday, May 30th (Figure 65) bringing with it sunny skies, light winds, and seasonal temperatures in the mid-70 to the remaining parts of the area.
+Meanwhile, a plume of dense smoke noted on satellite imagery (Figure 66) from fires burning in portions of northwestern Canada started to migrate southeastward from Saskatchewan and into northern portions of the Dakotas on the heels of an occluded front (purple line with halfmoons).
 At this time, this feature likely acted as a vehicle for wildfire smoke to penetrate southward while a surface trough was noted connecting multiple areas of low pressure across the Canadian provinces.
 This feature likely allowed smoke from fires a pathway to migrate closer to the surface.

-Figure 61: Surface Analysis for May 30, 2023, 18UTC
+Figure 65: Surface Analysis for May 30, 2023, 18UTC

-Figure 62: Aerosol Watch Satellite Imagery - May 30, 2023, 15UTC
+Figure 66: Aerosol Watch Satellite Imagery - May 30, 2023, 15UTC

-As wildfire smoke from northwestern Canadian fires tracked eastward across the United States, it briefly lingered between two air masses near the northern Plains on Wednesday, May 31st (circled in red; Figure 63 and Figure 64) where winds were very light leading to more gradual smoke progression.
+As wildfire smoke from northwestern Canadian fires tracked eastward across the United States, it briefly lingered between two air masses near the northern Plains on Wednesday, May 31st (circled in red; Figure 67 and Figure 68) where winds were very light leading to more gradual smoke progression.
 Upon reaching the Plains, this smoke was transported northeastward around the northwestern periphery of high pressure where it was met with favorable conditions for ozone formation including light winds and warm temperatures reaching the upper 80s in the Plains and Great Lakes regions.
 While smoke from northwestern Canadian fires continued to migrate eastward, fires in Nova Scotia continued to burn while high pressure remained anchored over the northeast US.
 As a result, very light winds under the center of high pressure in the New Jersey, Pennsylvania, and Maryland area, allowed Nova Scotian wildfire smoke to linger where winds were calm and light.
 In addition, a small wildfire broke out over southern New Jersey impacting monitors southwest of the fire.
 Widespread moderate ozone concentrations across the Mid-Atlantic were observed on this day despite temperatures only reaching the upper 70s - low 80s.

-Figure 64: Aerosol Watch Satellite Imagery - May 31, 2023, 15UTC
+Figure 68: Aerosol Watch Satellite Imagery - May 31, 2023, 15UTC